"False"

 Stigma-related emotions and their impact on self-management in people with COPD

-Research project Chronic obstructive pulmonary disease, COPD, is a disease that is often stigmatized in society and is considered self-inflicted by smoking.
-Emotions of shame and guilt associated with the stigma may hinder people with COPD in their self-management, which can lead to poorer health.
-However, there is a lack of knowledge about the association between these emotions and self-management and how people with COPD handle shame and guilt.
+Research project Chronic obstructive pulmonary disease, COPD, is a disease often stigmatized in society and considered self-inflicted by smoking.
+Stigma-related emotions of shame and guilt may hinder people with COPD in their self-management, leading to poorer health.
+There is a lack of knowledge about the association between these emotions and self-management.
+There is also a lack of knowledge about how people with COPD experience performing a behaviour change as part of their self-management.

 Head of project